Gustav Adolf von Deines: Family

 Gustav Adolf von Deines was the second cousin of the Prussian Cavalry General Adolf von Deines, with whom he shared not only a similarity in name, but also in career.
 Both men were heavily involved in the German General Staff during the 1880s and 1890s.
 In addition, they were both intimates of Graf Alfred von Schlieffen.
 One distinct difference was their right to the surname von Deines.
 The elder von Deines inherited his nobiliary particle from his grandfather, who was ennobled in 1847, while the younger was ennobled in his own right by the Kaiser in 1910.

-In 1888, Deines married Ida Clara (née Poppe; 1862–1939), and they had four children, two sons and two daughters:
+On 29 September 1888 in Berlin, Captain Deines married Klara Ida Poppe (1862–1939), and they had four children, two sons and two daughters: